 Cucumber mosaic disease was first reported in North America around 1900 and has since spread worldwide.
 Cucumber mosaic disease isn’t limited to cucumbers.
-While these and other cucurbits can be stricken, Cucumber Mosaic Virus (CMV) regularly attacks a wide variety of other garden vegetables and ornamentals as well as common weeds.
-It is so similar to the Tobacco and Tomato Mosaic Viruses only an expert horticulturalist or laboratory testing can distinguish one from the other.
+While these and other cucurbits can be stricken, Cucumber Mosaic Virus (CMV) regularly attacks a wide variety of garden vegetables and ornamentals as well as common weeds.
+It’s so similar to the Tobacco and Tomato Mosaic Viruses only an expert horticulturalist or laboratory testing can distinguish one from the other.

 What Causes Cucumber Mosaic Disease?